withastro/astro/README.md

 Let’s walk through some of the key parts:

 - `export let collection`: this is important because it exposes a prop to the page for Astro to return with all your data loaded. ⚠️ **It must be named `collection`**.
 - `export async function createCollection()`: this is also required, **and must be named this exactly.** This is an async function that lets you load data from anywhere (even a remote API!).
 At the end, you must return an object with `{ data: yourData }`.
-There are other options such as `perPage` we’ll cover later.
+There are other options such as `pageSize` we’ll cover later.
 - `{collection.data.map((post) => (…`: this lets us iterate over all the markdown posts.
 This will take the shape of whatever you loaded in `createCollection()`.
 It will always be an array.
 - `{collection.page.current}`: this, and other properties, simply return more info such as what page a user is on, what the URL is, etc. etc.